Collins provides spark, Michigan beats Colorado State 75-63

 “I’ve always been impressed with his skill set and I think his style fits our style of play,” coach Juwan Howard said.

-Michigan (18-14), after a turbulent journey to the field of 68, now faces third-seeded Tennessee in the second round of the South Region.
-The Volunteers turned away 14th-seeded Longwood 88-56.
+Michigan (18-14), after a turbulent journey to the field of 68, now faces either third-seeded Tennessee or 14th-seeded Longwood in the second round of the South Region.

 Looking shaky without Jones, Michigan committed nine turnovers in the first 12 1/2 minutes and trailed 28-13.
 Out of options, Howard called on Collins, who averaged less than 10 minutes per game, to turn things around.
 He went 6 of 7 from the field, produced season bests in points and rebounds and had just one turnover in 31 minutes.